MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-basic-windows-10-app-in-cpp.md

 We'll start with the basics:

--   How to create a Universal Windows project in Visual Studio 2017.
+-   How to create a Universal Windows project in Visual Studio.

 -   How to understand the projects and files that are created.